Selling online with Shopify. It’s something many bricks and mortar businesses are now asking how it’s done. This blog post explains how.

-Whether you have tried online selling before and want to increase sales, or if this is your first time looking at selling online with shopify, the team at Factory are here to help.
+Whether you have tried online selling before and want to increase sales, or if this is your first time looking at selling online with Shopify, the team at Factory is here to help.
 We have taken many businesses from the analogue to the digital world and know how to get the traffic you need to make it a success.
 We are Shopify Partners and specialists in Google Shopping Ads for Shopify.

 Already have an online store?